BenjaminSiskoo/nSide/README.txt

   *Card Captor Sakura has columns of corruption when characters speak.
   *Meitantei Conan - Nishi no Meitantei Saidai no Kiki!? will not start because it relies on correct prefetch emulation.

+PlayChoice-10:
+  *When the Z80 tries to stop the CPU, it never actually does so, so games keep running for 20 more seconds even when the timer runs out, albeit with no sound (which is a separate disable that works correctly).

 ===========================
 Changes from higan: General